Vicskez/project4/README.md

 ### 2. Run in Docker:
-- Install docker by downloading and installing here [here](https://www.docker.com/)
+- Install docker by downloading and installing
 - create a docker hub
 - login in to docker hub using `docker login`
 - run `./run_docker.sh` to create an image